Michael P. Boggs

-Michael P. Boggs (born December 28, 1962) is the chief justice of the Supreme Court of Georgia, a former judge of the Georgia Court of Appeals and a former nominee to be a United States district judge of the United States District Court for the Northern District of Georgia.
+Michael P. Boggs (born December 28, 1962) is an American lawyer who served as the chief justice of the Supreme Court of Georgia from 2022 until 2025.
+He served as an associate justice of the court starting in 2017.
+He is a former judge of the Georgia Court of Appeals and a former nominee to be a United States district judge of the United States District Court for the Northern District of Georgia.
 He was appointed to the state Supreme Court by Georgia Governor Nathan Deal.

+At the time of his retirement, Boggs along with United States Senators Raphael Warnock and Jon Ossoff were the only Democratic statewide officeholders in Georgia.

 Biography

 Boggs received a Bachelor of Arts in 1985 from Georgia Southern College.
 He received a Juris Doctor in 1990 from the Walter F. George School of Law at Mercer University.
 From 1990 to 1998, he served as an attorney in private practice at a number of law firms.

 From 1998 to 2005, he was a sole practitioner.
 In 2000, he was elected as a Democrat to the Georgia House of Representatives, holding office until 2004.
-From 2004 to 2012, he served as a Superior Court Judge of the Waycross Judicial Circuit of the First Judicial Administrative District of Georgia of the Georgia Superior Court, where he established and presided over the court's felony drug court program.
+From 2004 to 2012, he served as a Superior Court judge of the Waycross Judicial Circuit of the First Judicial Administrative District of Georgia of the Georgia Superior Court, where he established and presided over the court's felony drug court program.
 From January 2012 to 2017, he served as a judge of the Georgia Court of Appeals.